carloepm/BankManagement/README.md

 Basically, you can have all sorts of functionality that normal banks do have.

-Open a new account
+1.Open a new account
-Deposit amount
+2.Deposit amount
-Withdraw Amount
+3.Withdraw Amount
-Balance Enquiry
+4.Balance Enquiry
-All Account Holder List
+5.All Account Holder List
-Close Bank Account
+6.Close Bank Account
-Modify Bank Account
+7.Modify Bank Account